-- Try and keep your chin above shoulder level.
+- Try to keep your chin at shoulder level.

-- Return to your original position and then move your head towards the left.
+- Return to your original position and then move your head to the left.

 - Maintain each position for a couple of seconds.

-Ideally, you should not lift up your arms or shoulders when doing this exercise.
+Ideally, you shouldn’t lift up your arms or shoulders when doing this exercise.
 Furthermore, you should feel a little tension on your neck when you tilt your head.
-Make sure that you start off from the same position you started with when tilting your head to the left.
+Make sure that you start off from the same position you started with when you’re tilting your head to the left.

-- To do this exercise you need to be sitting down in a chair, which is not against a wall because this will make the movements difficult.
+- To do this exercise, you need to be sitting down in a chair that isn’t against a wall because this will make the movements difficult.

-- Tilt your head backwards as if you’re looking up at the ceiling.
+- Tilt your head backward as if you’re looking up at the ceiling.

-- Open your mouth a little so that there is no pressure on your jaw.
+- Open your mouth a little so that there’s no pressure on your jaw.

 - Remember to keep your back straight.

-As we’ve said before, when your neck hurts your shoulders are also affected.
+As we’ve already mentioned, when your neck hurts, your shoulders are also affected.
 This exercise goes as follows:

 - Start off in the same position stated in the previous exercises.

-- Place your hands on your thighs or on your knees.
+- Place your hands on your thighs or knees.

-- Lift your shoulders up so that they touch your ears.
+- Lift your shoulders so that they touch your ears.

-- Return to the beginning position and then lower your shoulders as much as you can.
+- Return to the starting position and then lower your shoulders as much as you can.

-- Put your hands on the back of your neck, like in the above picture, but clasp your hands together.
+- Put your hands on the back of your neck, like in the picture above, but clasp your hands together.

 - Your elbows should be at the sides of your face.